home-assistant/developers.home-assistant/docs/bluetooth_fetching_data.md

 data is received via `_async_handle_bluetooth_event` and processed by the integration's library.

-The `_needs_poll` function is called each time there is an advertisement change to determine if an active connection to the device is needed to fetch additional data.
+The `_needs_poll` function is called each time there is the Bluetooth advertisement changes to determine if an active connection to the device is needed to fetch additional data.

 If the `_needs_poll` function returns `True`, `_async_update` will be called.